 Hotel Nazos Info

-Location: Mykonos Town Center, Number of Guest rooms: 14, Manager: NIKOLAOS NAZOS, Address: SCHOOL OF FINE ARTS,
+Location: Mykonos Town Center, Number of Guest rooms: 14, Manager: GEORGE NAZOS, Address: SCHOOL OF FINE ARTS,

 Mykonos Town Greece.